edissyum/opencapture/README.md

 ![Logo Open-Capture](https://edissyum.com/wp-content/uploads/2019/08/OpenCaptureForInvoices.png)

-# Open-Capture for Invoices by Edissyum
+# Open-Capture for Invoices by Edissyum V2

-Version 2.0.0
+Link to the full documentation : https://kutt.it/DocumentationV2

 Open-Capture is a **free and Open Source** software under **GNU General Public License v3.0**.